Table of Contents

 Whether or not cats with medical conditions can be left alone will depend on the specific medical condition of each cat.

+You should keep your cat company for the duration of any temporary sickness that she may have, such as the flu or diarrhea.
 If your cat has had any surgery and is recovering at home, it is also wise to keep her company for as long as your vet recommends it.

 Consequences of Loneliness